moroboshi/compendium-browser/README.md

 # Compendium Browser 13th Age

-This is a modified version of [Compendium Browser](https://github.com/syl3r86/compendium-browser) by felix mueller
+This is a modified version of the original [Compendium Browser](https://github.com/syl3r86/compendium-browser) for *DnD* 5e by felix mueller

-A module to easily browse npc for and filter spells as well as npcs loaded from compendie.
+A module to easily browse npc for and filter powers as well as npcs loaded from compendie.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module